What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 Mainly, it is due to the traditional agricultural farming methods that are still used in the region, although this might be out of necessity and lack of equipment more than anything else.

-You will see farmers with horse and plow doing everything the old way in Viñales, which is one of the greenest and most fertile parts of Cuba.
+You will see farmers with horses and plows doing everything the old way in Viñales, which is one of the greenest and most fertile parts of Cuba.

 Desembarco del Granma National Park is also on the east of the island and has plenty of endemic flora and fauna.
 The park is particularly notable for its sea cliffs and limestone marine terraces.